-2.2 Shadow removal in images
+2.2 Shadow Removal in Images

 Early works in shadow removal focus on eliminating the effects of shadows in the image gradients and then integrate the modified gradient field to obtain a shadow free image.
-For instance, Finlayson et al. [6, 7] remove shadows by zeroing shadow edges in the gradient domain and then integrating it to obtain a shadow free image.
+For instance, Finlayson et al. [6], [7] remove shadows by zeroing shadow edges in the gradient domain and then integrating it to obtain a shadow free image.
 They achieve good results with high quality images, however the integration often introduces changes in color balance, global smoothness and loss of textural properties, specially in the penumbra or boundary areas.
 Liu et al. [25] propose an integration based algorithm that aims to improve the loss of texture that commonly accompanies integration methods.
 They construct a gradient field for the penumbra area to cancel out the effects of the illumination change.
 Their results improve in terms of texture consistency but they cannot handle non uniform shadows or complex textures.
 Integration based methods are highly sensitive to accurate segmentation of the shadow edges.

 Shor et al. [32] present an affine shadow formation model with a multi scale scheme to remove shadows.
 They require minimal user assistance to identify shadow and lit areas of the same surface material.
 Based on those pairings, they obtain the constant parameters of the shadow model.
 Due to the assumed constant coefficient their method has problems with non uniform shadows and sometimes rich textures.
-Xiao et al. [40] extend the affine model of Shor et al. [32] by allowing the attenuation factor to be adaptive.
+Xiao et al. [44] extend the affine model of Shor et al. [32] by allowing the attenuation factor to be adaptive.
 This accounts for reflectance variations on the shadow areas.

-Wu et al. [39] perform shadow matting to remove shadows.
+Wu et al. [43] perform shadow matting to remove shadows.
 They estimate shadow intensities based on intensity ratios in the umbra region and use a Bayesian framework to regularize the shadow scale factor in the shadow regions.
 The umbra regions of the shadows are assumed to be roughly uniform.
 Guo et al. [9] also remove shadows based on shadow matting, they generate a soft shadow mask from the ground truth and randomly sample patches from both sides of the shadow boundary to compute the illumination ratios.
-Guo et al. [9] extensively evaluate their results on a shadow dataset that is publicly available.
-It is the first work to present qualitative and especially quantitative evaluation results on a somewhat large dataset as opposed to a few selected images.
-Most recently, Khan et al. [19] use a Bayesian formulation to extract a shadow matte and remove the shadows.
+Khan et al. [19] use a Bayesian formulation to extract a shadow matte and remove the shadows.
 First, the umbra and penumbra regions, and the object shadow boundaries are estimated.
-Then, a rough shadow-less image is obtained using multiscale color transfer using Gaussian mixture models.
+Then, a rough shadow-less image is obtained using multi-scale color transfer using Gaussian mixture models.
 Lastly, assuming shadows are cast by a single light source and uniform ambient light, a Bayesian formulation is optimized to solve for the final matte from the rough shadow-less image.